Local Garden Media

 Merrifield Garden Advisors airs on News Channel 8 on Saturdays at 8 am.
 They also have videos posted on You Tube and archived here.

-The one-hour documentary, A Community of Gardeners, produced by local filmmaker Cintia Cabib, explores the vital role of seven community cintia3gardens in Washington, D.C. as sources of fresh, nutritious food, outdoor classrooms, places of healing, links to immigrants’ native countries, centers of social interaction, and oases of beauty and calm in inner-city neighborhoods.
+The one-hour documentary, A Community of Gardeners, produced by local filmmaker Cintia Cabib, explores the vital role of seven community gardens in Washington, D.C. as sources of fresh, nutritious food, outdoor classrooms, places of healing, links to immigrants’ native countries, centers of social interaction, and oases of beauty and calm in inner-city neighborhoods.
 A Community of Gardeners has aired on PBS, screened at numerous venues throughout the U.S., and is available for purchase.

 Good Gardening Videos.org is a pro-science, pro-environment educational nonprofit founded by local garden writer/teacher Susan Harris.
 Learn to garden by watching any of its 700+ curated videos and especially the Best How-To Videos by Season.